ShailjaB7901/Fashion-Analytics-/README.md

 #### 5. Frequency Analysis:
 The top N most frequent terms across all three fashion weeks were identified, indicating potential shared cultural influences.

+However, The code for this (which I previously published) was not only extensive, but also involved a lot of manual work.
+As I would have to read through each article and sentence and select which ones to delete.
+This could result in not only important information being deleted, but also excess text from advertisements interefering with the integrity of the results.
+Which is why I made the following modifications:

+#### 1. Using newspaper3k library for the cleaning tasks

+I discovered Newspaper3k and implemented the 'Article' module to perform the cleaning tasks.
+This ensured only title and main article contents got scraped.
+There was no longer a need to read through entire document to delete irrelevant content or messy formatting.

+#### 2. Creating my own library, pyFashion.

+Within the library I created a module "Fashionanalyzer" which takes provided text, lemitizes it, and matches it with the inbuilt fashion vocabulary words, and returns the frequency of each word.
+This shortened and made the code a lot cleaner, because there is no loner a need to write nested functions that split the text and lemmitize it. pyFashion has spacy dependencies to do it.